pingcap/community/incubator/mentor-charter.md

 **Withdraw**

-The rights to guide a program would be withdrawn if the mentor did not fulfill the responsibilities or requirements.
+Mentor is a voluntary role in the incubator program.
+If for some reasons a mentor cannot fulfill the responsibilities and requirements as described above, he/she can withdraw voluntarily by informing the PMC.